Listed below are all the RockHistory imprint books:

 You can learn what Morrissey did that helped break Five Star, how Chris Blackwell founded Island Records or how Gary Numan helped establish the label where Adele has prospered, how the ‘Bohemian Rhapsody’ video broke new ground and budgets, and maybe even learn something new about legendary producer Joe Meek.

-you can order it now HERE
+you can order your copy right now – click HERE

 Norman Jopling was employed as a tea boy by Record Mirror in the early Sixties and worked his way up to write about all the great groups of the era in this publication.
 He gave the Rolling Stones their first review, interviewed The Beatles on the set of ‘Help’ as well as interviewing a list of stars longer than your arm, Cilla, Sandie, Lulu, Dusty – and that is just the women.
 He interviewed blokes as well, starting with an on the bed encounter with Little Richard from which he has just about recovered.